They say…

 • Flounder and Firkin (Lamb) 54 Holloway Road N7 8JL (Islington), March 1985-October 1999.
 Originally the tap of the Highbury Brewery, founded around 1740 and bought and closed by Taylor Walker in 1912, though the pub continued in use.
 Now once again known as the Lamb, a rather good independently managed pub with a range of local beer.

-• Falcon and Firkin (Queen’s Head) 360 Victoria Road E9 7BT (Hackney), January 1986-October 1999.
+• Falcon and Firkin (Queen’s Head) 360 Victoria Park Road E9 7BT (Hackney), January 1986-October 1999.
 This grand and expansive pub, built in 1865 on the edge of Victoria Park, was the largest of the Firkin brewpubs, supplying beer to numerous other venues.
 In 2014 it became a brewpub for a second time as the People’s Park Tavern, part of the Laine group.
 But brewing never recovered from the 2020-21 lockdowns and in early 2022 it became just a pub again when the kit was removed.

 • Flamingo and Firkin (Three Tuns) 88 London Road, Kingston KT2 6PX (Kingston upon Thames), September 1987-January 1988.
 This pub enjoyed only a few months as a Firkin, but continued to brew until 1998 under subsequent owners: see Clifton Inns.
 The name was reused for a Firkin in Derby.